 Ultimately, Amazon disallows many aspects of dropshipping in their Terms of Service.
 They will put up every barrier possible against you to motivate you to use their Amazon FBA services.
 However, there are loop holes around it which we will discuss.

+Amazon FBA and Amazon dropshipping have very similar profit margins.
 The average profit margin for Amazon FBA is 10%-20%.
 But there are many Amazon business models that fall under the Amazon FBA category.

 Dropshipping Profit Margin